 Your corps experience

-City Year is a key partner to the Seattle Public Schools District (SPS) in creating equitable learning opportunities for all students and in developing the city’s future leaders.
-AmeriCorps members support teachers and staff in delivering instruction that serves the development of the whole child and is responsive to the diverse racial, cultural and linguistic needs of Seattle youth.
+City Year is a key partner to Seattle/King County school districts, creating equitable learning opportunities for all students and supporting in developing the city’s future leaders.
+AmeriCorps members support teachers and staff in delivering instruction that serves the development of the whole child, and is responsive to the diverse racial, cultural and linguistic needs of Seattle youth.

 A close-knit community with ample opportunities to develop meaningful personal and professional relationships, Seattle is an ideal place to serve.
-SPS believes it is their responsibility to do whatever it takes to ensure that every child, regardless of race, gender, socioeconomic status, language proficiency, learning style or disability, achieves their highest level.
+Our school districts believe it is their responsibility to do whatever it takes to ensure that every child, regardless of race, gender, socioeconomic status, language proficiency, learning style or disability, achieves their highest level.

-By engaging students, families and other community organizations, City Year Seattle helps to fight against systemic racism in our education system, striving to be an anti-racist youth centered organization and is proud to partner with SPS.
+By engaging students, families and other community organizations, City Year Seattle/King County helps to fight against systemic racism in our education system, striving to be an anti-racist youth centered organization and is proud to partner with SPS.

 Serving in Seattle schools